wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

  * Most of the configuration for xivo-dird is now generated from xivo-confgen using the values in the web interface.
  * The `remote directory` xlet has been removed in favor of the new `people` xlet.

-See :ref:`directories` and `wazo-dird-integration` for more details
+See `wazo-dird-integration` for more details

 15.14